Cloud documents | Common questions

 Cloud documents are documents created from certain Creative Cloud apps, such as Adobe Photoshop, Adobe Illustrator, Adobe XD, Adobe Fresco, and Adobe Aero.
 These documents are native to the cloud and have unique advantages, which help you access them seamlessly from apps that support them.
 With cloud documents, your work is always updated, across every device, wherever you are.

 For an introduction to cloud documents, see What are cloud documents.

 Yes, you can use your cloud documents offline.
-You need to open a cloud document before you can use it offline.
-For more information, see Working offline with cloud documents.
+You must open a cloud document before you can use it offline.
+Learn how to set up cloud documents to use offline.

 All cloud documents are available from the Home screen of your Creative Cloud app, even when you are offline.
 Once you are back online, your cloud documents are synced and the most recent version is available on all your devices and the Creative Cloud website.

 Can I save cloud documents to Creative Cloud Libraries?

 You can't save cloud documents to Creative Cloud Libraries.
 Cloud documents are a native file type and are accessible online or offline directly from within your app or through the Creative Cloud website.
 For more information, See Difference between cloud documents and other Creative Cloud files.